alandra-v/portfolio/README.md

 <br>
 1. **Install XAMPP** at [https://www.apachefriends.org/](https://www.apachefriends.org/)

-2. On windows, PHP is most likely not installed.
+2. On Windows, PHP is most likely not installed.
    Check this in the command line with the command: `php -v`

 3. If not installed **add PHP** from XAMPP to the command line:

    (if installed ignore this step)

-   You can find step by step instructions here: [https://dinocajic.medium.com/add-xampp-php-to-environment-variables-in-windows-10-af20a765b0ce](https://dinocajic.medium.com/add-xampp-php-to-environment-variables-in-windows-10-af20a765b0ce)
+   You can find step-by-step instructions here: [https://dinocajic.medium.com/add-xampp-php-to-environment-variables-in-windows-10-af20a765b0ce](https://dinocajic.medium.com/add-xampp-php-to-environment-variables-in-windows-10-af20a765b0ce)

 4. **Install Composer** you can download an installer here: [https://getcomposer.org/doc/00-intro.md](https://getcomposer.org/doc/00-intro.md)